 Also, a wet clutch operates almost noiselessly as it makes very minimal noise when engaged.
 These clutches work seamlessly and would give a motorcycle dummy an easy learning time.
 And just in case we forgot to include that, they last way longer.

-Advantages OF Wet Clutch
+What Are The Advantages OF Wet Clutch

 1. Increased durability